 The oldest neighborhood in New Orleans is the French Quarter.
 The name was derived from the changes that occurred in the city after the Louisiana Purchase.
 The French Quarter district has been designated a National Historic Landmark and is a prime tourist destination, especially during the annual Mardi Gras celebration.
 The area features restaurants, shops, local events and art displays up and down the streets.

 Located on the central coast of California is Hearst Castle.
 It was designed by architect Julia Morgan for newspaper magnate William Randolph Hearst, who died in 1951.
 The castle features 56 bedrooms, 61 bathrooms, and once was the site of the world’s largest private zoo.
-There is also the Neptune Pool, which gives visitors a scenic view of the mountains and the ocean, however, the pool is drained due to drought conditions.
+There is also the Neptune Pool, which gives visitors a scenic view of the mountains and the ocean.

-In 1907, Times Square became the location where the New Year’s Eve ball drops each year.
-The tradition still lives on, making Times Square the most visited place globally and the world’s second most visited tourist attraction behind the Las Vegas Strip.
-The entertainment center is located in the Midtown Manhattan area of New York City and is sometimes referred to as “The Crossroads of the World.”
-There are high rise buildings, interactive billboards, major retail shops, restaurants, museums and entertainment venues.
+In 1907 Times Square became the location where the New Year’s Eve ball would drop each year.
+The tradition still lives on.
+Times Square is the most visited place in the world and the second most visited tourist attraction after the Las Vegas Strip.
+The entertainment center is located in the Midtown Manhattan area of New York City and is sometimes referred to as “The Crossroads of the World”.
+There are high-rise buildings, interactive billboards, major retail shops, restaurants, museums and entertainment venues.

 Up and down Hollywood Boulevard and Vine Street in Hollywood, California are more than 2,600 terrazzo and brass stars embedded in the sidewalks.
 These stars bear the names of prominent figures in the entertainment industry who have achieved a high level of success with their work.
 The five points on each star represent the categories from which each honoree is selected.
 These categories are motion pictures, broadcast television, audio recording, broadcast radio and live performance.
 Each star contains an emblem symbolizing the category, which is located below the entertainer’s name.
 Approximately 20 new stars are added to the Walk of Fame every year.

 It was originally referred to as the New York and Brooklyn Bridge, as well as the East River Bridge until it was renamed by the city government in 1915.
 The Brooklyn Bridge is a National Historic Landmark that connects the boroughs of Manhattan and Brooklyn.
-It was the first steel-wire suspension bridge constructed and spans 1,595.5-feet across the East River.
-The bridge has a wide pedestrian walkway in the center, above the lanes used by automobiles.
+It was the first steel-wire suspension bridge constructed and spans 1,595.5ft (486m) across the East River.
+The bridge has a wide pedestrian walkway in the center, above the lanes used by cars.